microsoft/onnxruntime/docs/Roadmap.md

 * [ML.NET](https://github.com/dotnet/machinelearning)

 #### Improved error handling
-To decrease the risk model inferencing failures, we will improve the error handling and fallback strategies for missing types or unsupported operators.
+To decrease the risk of model inferencing failures, we will improve the error handling and fallback strategies for missing types or unsupported operators.
+For EPs that have missing or incorrect implementations for ONNX operators, we aim to fallback or fail as gracefully as possible.

 #### Community-driven feature additions
 Focusing on practicality, we take a scenario driven approach to adding additional capabilities to ONNX Runtime.